xiaolei-lab/SIMER/README.md

              verbose = verbose)
 ```

 Note that recombination only exists in meiosis.
 Therefore, some reproduction methods such like "clone" do not have recombination process.
-You can set \verb|recom.spot = NULL| to add only mutations to genotype matrix.
+You can set **recom.spot = NULL** to add only mutations to genotype matrix.

 ```r
 basepop.geno.em <-  # genotype matrix after crosses and mutations